PZL P.24: Variants

 The P.24H was to be powered with a Gnome-Rhône 14N-21 engine (1,100 hp) and carry four cannon or two cannon and two machine guns, but it was not completed.
 The P.24H was considered for purchase by the Polish Air Force, but progress was slow due to the P.24's similarity to the PZL P.11, which was already in service, and interest in the hypothetically superior PZL.50 Jastrząb then under development.
-World War II started before any of these plans could be realized.
+World War II started before any of these plans could be realised.